 Sacre Coeur sits at the highest point in Paris, offering fantastic views of the whole city.
 For even more bucket-worthy views, climb the spiral staircase to the top of the dome.
 From here visibility extends up to 30km on a clear day.

 Famous around the world, the Champs-Elysées extends from the Arc de Triomphe to Place de la Concorde.
 This impressive tree-lined street is home to some of the most luxurious stores in Paris.

 41) Climb the stairs at the Arc de Triomphe

 At the end of the Champs-Elysees, at the center of a crazy roundabout, sits the Arc de Triomphe.
-From the top of this 49.5m tall monument, you will see one of the best views of the Eiffel tower in the Paris skyline.
+Add climbing to the top of this 49.5m tall monument to your bucket list and you will be rewarded with one of the best views of the Eiffel tower in the Paris skyline.

 42) Visit the Pantheon

 Resembling the Pantheon in Rome, this mausoleum is the burial place of some of the most influential people in French history.
-Be sure and join a tour to climb the 276 stairs to the top of the dome for picture perfect views of Paris.
+Be sure to include climbing the 276 stairs to the top of the dome to your list of things to do for picture-perfect views of Paris.